sytabaresa/kingly/README.md

 - immediately positions itself in its configured initial control state
 - will compute an output for any input that is sent to it since that

-Let us insist on the fact that the state transducer is not, in general, a pure function of its inputs.
+Let us insist again on the fact that the state transducer is not, in general, a pure function of its inputs.
 However, a given output of the transducer depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
 This means that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.
 This is what enables testing.